dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 export class AppComponent {
   constructor(private authService: AuthService, private slimLoading: SlimLoadingBarService) { }

-  // ... other method definitions
+  // ... method definitions

-  startLoading() { this.slimLoading.start(); }
-  stopLoading() { this.slimLoading.complete(); }
 }
 ```

 Both `startLoading` and `stopLoading` methods will be registered as event listeners on `TaskListComponent`.
-We still didn't created event emitters in this component, but we can configure the listeners in advance.
+We still didn't create event emitters in this component, but we can configure the listeners in advance.
 Let's open `src/app/app.component.html` and edit like this:

 {% highlight html %}
 <app-nav-bar></app-nav-bar>